What is pqCode?

 pqCode is a simple app that frees you from the hassle and waste of paper receipts and plastic loyalty cards.

-It works by giving you a unique, personal QR code that you can scan at the till to apply your relevant loyalty card and get your digital receipt in-store.
+It works by giving you a unique, personal QR code that you can scan at the till with our participating retailers to apply your relevant loyalty card and get your digital receipt in-store.

 Your payment choice is not affected – it can be cash, card, or mobile payment - offering maximum convenience and flexibility.